hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `timezone` - (Optional) Specifies the time zone of the virtual machine, [the possible values are defined here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/).

 * `upgrade_mode` - (Optional) Specifies how Upgrades (e.g. changing the Image/SKU) should be performed to Virtual Machine Instances.
 Possible values are `Automatic`, `Manual` and `Rolling`.
 Defaults to `Manual`.

+* `vtpm_enabled` - (Optional) Specifies if vTPM (Virtual Trusted Plaform Module) and Trusted Launch is enabled for the Virtual Machine.
+Changing this forces a new resource to be created.

 * `winrm_listener` - (Optional) One or more `winrm_listener` blocks as defined below.